Historic Lead Gift Puts Facility on Fast-Track

 “Creating an ultramodern, contemporary center for our students is an essential part of providing the 21st century, integrative Jesuit and Catholic educational experience for which Gonzaga has become known,” said Thayne McCulloh, Gonzaga’s president.
 “As we look to the future, we understand what a transformational impact this facility will have for our campus.
 We are so grateful to John Hemmingson for his extraordinary generosity and vision in making this Center a reality for Gonzaga.”

-John and Elena Hemmingson, along with other University and community leaders, participated in a brief fire-lighting ceremony marking the start of construction.
+John Hemmingson, along with other University and community leaders, participated in a brief fire-lighting ceremony marking the start of construction.
 “These flames represent innovation, creativity and a place where people will gather in a community of faith, knowledge-sharing and story-telling,” said President McCulloh.
 “That is what will happen throughout the new University Center, and at its outdoor hearth.”

 Hemmingson’s gift also funds the opportunity to reimagine how other campus facilities, including the Foley Center Library, are utilized, as some functions and operations are transferred to the new University Center.
 Hemmingson’s ongoing support of athletics as well as Gonzaga’s School of Law, where he endowed the John J. Hemmingson Chair for Civil Liberties, is assured, he said.